-Jeremy Williamson, e-merge's CEO, tells his story and how he came to lead a dynamic team in road behavioural change.
+Jeremy Williamson, e-merge's Chairman, tells his story and how he came to lead a dynamic team in road behavioural change.

 "Road Safety'' was something that hadn't really crossed my mind when I was learning to drive.
 There were clear goals in the young driver journey.
 Get some lessons (cheapest available), have as few as possible (compete with friends as to who had the least) and cajole your instructor to put you in for a test date ASAP.

 You then had to find a cheap car, some cheap insurance and get mobile.
 For me this meant that 4 lessons and 4 weeks after turning 17, I was sitting my first test.
 I failed and was devastated.
 I immediately put in for my next test and a few weeks later I'd passed!
 All in all, this was 10 weeks after my 17th birthday.
 I was delighted and was suddenly driving to school and very popular.

 The A-level results day fast approached and someone had the idea of going away to 'celebrate' the outcomes.
 This seemed like a brilliant idea and just what was needed, after all we were all heading off into the big wide world of jobs, apprenticeships and University (for those who hadn't quite had enough of education).

 For me, I already had a job offer on the table and a tough decision to make in terms of our celebratory trip as they wanted an immediate start.
 After much soul searching I decided not to go on the trip, thinking there would be plenty more occasions when I might be able to better afford some fun with the lads.